David Dellinger: Political career

-In the 1950s and the 1960s, Dellinger joined freedom marches in the South and led many hunger strikes in jail.
+Throughout the 1950s and 1960s, Dellinger joined freedom marches in the South and led many hunger strikes in jail.
 In 1956, he, Dorothy Day, and A. J. Muste founded the magazine Liberation as a forum for the pacifist, non-Marxist left.
-In 1961 Dellinger joined the newly founded Fair Play for Cuba Committee and by late 1961 he had joined the executive of the organization.
-Dellinger had contacts and friendships with such diverse individuals as Eleanor Roosevelt, Ho Chi Minh, Martin Luther King Jr., Abbie Hoffman, A.J.
-Muste, Greg Calvert, James Bevel, David McReynolds, and numerous Black Panthers such as Fred Hampton, whom he greatly admired.
+In 1961, Dellinger joined the newly founded Fair Play for Cuba Committee; by late 1961, he had joined the executive of the organization.
+Dellinger had contacts and friendships with diverse individuals such as Eleanor Roosevelt, Ho Chi Minh, Martin Luther King Jr., Abbie Hoffman, A.J.
+Muste, Greg Calvert, James Bevel, David McReynolds, and numerous Black Panthers, namely Fred Hampton whom he greatly admired.

-As chair of the Fifth Avenue Vietnam Peace Parade Committee, Dellinger worked with many antiwar organizations and helped bring King and Bevel into leadership positions in the 1960s antiwar movement.
-In 1966 he traveled to both North and South Vietnam to learn first-hand the impact of American bombing.
+As chair of the Fifth Avenue Vietnam Peace Parade Committee, Dellinger worked with many anti-war organizations and helped bring King and Bevel into leadership positions in the 1960s anti-war movement.
+In 1966, he traveled to both North and South Vietnam to learn first-hand of the impact of American bombings.
 He later recalled that critics ignored his trip to Saigon and focused solely on his visit to Hanoi.
-In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments to protest the Vietnam War, and later became a sponsor of the War Tax Resistance project, which practiced and advocated tax resistance as a form of protest against the war.
+In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments to protest the Vietnam War, and later became a sponsor of the War Tax Resistance project.